Table of Contents

 Types of Knee Injuries

-Knee injuries are among the most common type of injuries, particularly for athletes.
+Knee injuries are among the most common types of injuries, particularly for athletes.
 To review, the knee is a complex joint, made up of the thigh bone (femur), the shin bone (tibia), and the kneecap (patella).

 It’s held together by ligaments, which connect the bones and provide stability to the joint.
 And there are two main or crucial knee ligaments: the anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL).
 Knee injuries occur at the same frequency whether it is your right knee or your left knee.
 Now, let’s take a look at common knee injuries.